 It’s a good idea to speak to a mortgage broker with specialist portfolio mortgage experience when considering a portfolio mortgage.
 It’s a fairly complex process, especially if you’re looking to set up a special purpose vehicle and transfer your existing portfolio.

 It’s also helpful to have a broker match your needs with lender criteria.
-As all lenders have different requirements to meet, it can be difficult to find the most suitable portfolio mortgage lender for your needs.
+As all lenders have different requirements to meet, it can be difficult to identify the most suitable portfolio mortgage lender.
 A whole-of-market broker can search the market efficiently, and ensure you’re getting the most competitive rates for your circumstances.